MENU Icon-X

 The structure of the Diploma of Financial Counselling ensures you graduate with sufficient practical skill so you can apply your financial counselling knowledge with confidence.
 The course includes a number of practical components that cover a range of topics including Case Management, Counselling and Interview Skills, the Financial Counselling Process and practical application of Financial Counselling techniques.

-Students who may not be able to attend seminars for whatever reason, can elect to complete the practical components through alternate means, such as a one-on-one or small group session with a private assessor.
+Students can elect to complete the practical components through online workshops via Zoom or Skype, uploading a video demonstration or one-on-one sessions with a private assessor.
 We have private assessors in numerous regional areas across Australia.

 Students can also complete their practical components by recording their demonstration of skills and uploading to us.
 We have guidelines available to assist students compile their recordings and develop effective role plays to demonstrate their skills.